AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![Figure_extended 10](https://user-images.githubusercontent.com/55921277/72667444-57843980-3a1c-11ea-86ec-19d99be5808a.png)
 ![Figure_extended 11](https://user-images.githubusercontent.com/55921277/72667445-57843980-3a1c-11ea-9e2e-4f6660181d24.png)

-For example: we see in the left chart, that german men are taller (180 cm) with a more narrow distribution (standard deviation), than Italian and Austrian men.
+For example: we see in the left chart, that German men are taller (180 cm) with a more narrow distribution (standard deviation), than Italian and Austrian men.
 The distribution of Italian men and Austrian men seems to be be identical (normal distribution with the same mean, but a bigger standard deviation).
 In contrast: Italian women are taller (155 cm) than Austrian women (145 cm).
 In the right chart we see, that the weight of Italian women and Austrian women seem (in contrast to their size) to be identically distributed with about 48 kg in average.
 German women are heavier with about 58 kg in average.
 German men are the heaviest (with about 88 kg in average).
 A deeper examination of the distributions would need some background in mathematics, which we won´t do here.

 Obviously the underlying data has been treated artificially by me (I apologize for any negative sentiment I might have pushed to Austrian, Italian or German people).

-The example above shows, how easy visualization techniques can be and how powerful Python is (combined with the libaries "seaborn" and "matplotlib").
+The example above shows, how easy visualization techniques can be and how powerful Python is (combined with the libraries "seaborn" and "matplotlib").
 Imagine doing the same in Excel: it would take a lot longer.
 A few lines of code are sufficient for revealing a lot of hidden information of a dataset.
 Without knowing too much about mathematics or statistics, the systematics in the underlying data are found.
 The same logic applies to any kind of data your company may hold in their hands (invoices, number of contracts, overtime hours, ...).
 Later I will show you how to share this data with an "data app".

 ### 4. Pedestrians in inner cities during the Corona-exit-lock